junxit/us-congress-bills-113/metadata.md

 - 2013-05-17 — Placed on the Union Calendar, Calendar No. 43.
 - 2013-05-17 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-67.
 - 2013-05-17 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-67.
+- 2013-06-03 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-06-03 — Considered as unfinished business. (consideration: CR H3000-3001)
+- 2013-06-03 — Considered under suspension of the rules. (consideration: CR H2994-2996)
+- 2013-06-03 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1206.
+- 2013-06-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-06-03 — Mr. Wittman moved to suspend the rules and pass the bill.
+- 2013-06-03 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 0 (Roll no. 184). (text: CR H2994-2995)
+- 2013-06-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 0 (Roll no. 184).(text: CR H2994-2995)